cdeck3r/SCM-DataProduct/README.md

 # SCM as a DataProduct

 Services Computing is the science and engineering of IT-focused value creation for the digital business.
+The [Herman Hollerith Center (HHZ)](http://www.hhz.de) offers a scientifically ambitious masters programme on Services Computing (SCM).
 An overview is provided by the [SCM Vision Board](http://www.hhz.de/fileadmin/user_upload/Hermann_Hollerith_Zentrum/Master/Services_Computing/SCMVisionBoard.jpg).
-The [Herman Hollerith Center (HHZ)](http://www.hhz.de) offers a scientifically ambitious masters programme on Services Computing.

 This student research project presents the [Services Computing masters programme (SCM)](http://www.hhz.de/master/services-computing/) as data product.